 Child Strabismus is often called crossed eyes because the eyes can look like they are crossed, but it is an eye turn.
 Strabismus (Eye Turn, Mata Juling ) is a condition where the two eyes are not looking at the same point at the same time.

-Based on the direction the eye turns, strabismus can be classified to inward eye turning (esotropia), outward turning (exotropia), upwards turning (hypertropia) and downward turning (hypotropia).
+Based on the direction the eye turns, strabismus can be classified as an inward eye turning (esotropia), outward turning (exotropia), upwards turning (hypertropia), and downward turning (hypotropia).

 What is the difference between Lazy Eye and Eye Turn?